Welcome to today's edition of the Rush 24-7 podcast.

 I don't know about some of the other networks, but we made much hay out of it yesterday.

-That and and Drudge had it on his uh his site.
+And Drudge had it on his site.

-Well, they they got it out.
+Well, they got it out.

-He he's a bad president and so forth, and you're right in your tone.
+Basically, in other words, yeah, okay, he's a bad president and so forth, and you're right in your tone.

 You went a little too far using the word devil.

-Um I I agree with you totally on this.
+I agree with you totally on this.

 They can see what's happening.

-They're they're a little panicked over this, and they know that they know that when a guy like Chavez speaks, it sounds more like what Democrats have been saying than anybody else.
+And they know that when a guy like Chavez speaks, it sounds more like what Democrats have been saying than anybody else.

-Maybe we could go and have a protest over at their one local newspaper that uh can't publish anything that's not ready to print.
+Maybe we could go and have a protest over at their one local newspaper that can't publish anything that's not ready to print.

-Well, you might uh end up in jail.
+Well, you might end up in jail.

 Or dead.

-In uh Venezuela.
+In Venezuela.

 Yeah.

-Uh probably jail first, and then they'll say you died of starvation because you refused to eat the rats that they fed you.
+Probably jail first, and then they'll say you died of starvation because you refused to eat the rats that they fed you.

 You do a great job, buddy.

-I love you.
+I love it.

-Well, thanks, uh thanks for the call, Mike.
+Well, thanks for the call, Mike.

 I appreciate it.

-Uh I think this is bouncing off the fact that Bill Clinton uh yesterday, we made mention of this, said that uh, you know, uh the way I look at this is we got these terrorists out there, I got people out there that want to kill us.
+I think this is bouncing off the fact that Bill Clinton yesterday, we made mention of this, said that, you know, the way I look at this is we got these terrorists out there.

 We need to talk to these people.

-And Clinton today, or Clinton said, quote, Iran today is in a sense the only country where progressive ideas enjoy a vast constituency.
+And Clinton today, or Clinton said, quote, Iran today is, in a sense, the only country where progressive ideas enjoy a vast constituency.

 It is there that the ideas that I subscribe to are defended by a majority.